the-reach-trust/doLikeEdu-mobi/CONTRIBUTING.md

     git checkout -b my-fix-branch master
     ```

-* Create your patch and run appropriate tests.
+* Create your patch and create/run appropriate tests.
 * Commit your changes using a descriptive commit message that uses the imperative, present tense: "change" not "changed" nor "changes".

     ```shell